Zhenye-Na/blog/_posts/2018-06-21-exception-control-flow.md

 - **Private address space**
     - Each program seems to have exclusive use of main memory
     - Provided by kernel mechanism called *virtual memory*

+### Four basic States

+- **Running**
+    - Executing instructions on the CPU
+    - Number bounded by number of CPU cores
+- **Runnable**
+    - Waiting to be running
+- **Blocked**
+    - Waiting for an event, maybe input from `STDIN`
+    - Not runnable
+- **Zombie**
+    - Terminated, not yet reaped

+### Four basic process control functions

+- `fork()`
+- `exec()`
+    - And other variants such as `execve()`
+- `exit()`
+- `wait()
+    - And variants like `waitpid()`

+##### int fork(void)

+- creates a new process (child process) that is identical to the calling process (parent process)
+- OS creates an exact duplicate of parent's state:
+    - Virtual address space (memory), including heap and stack
+    - Registers, except for the return value (%eax/%rax)
+    - File descriptors but files are shared
+- Result -> Equal but separate state

+> Fork is interesting (and often confusing) because it is **called once** but **returns twice**

+> returns **0** to the **child process**
+> returns **child's pid (process id)** to the **parent process**

+##### int exec()

+- Replaces the current process's state and context
+    - But keeps PID, open files, and signal context
+- Provides a way to load and run another program
+    - Replaces the current running memory image with that of new program
+    - Set up stack with arguments and environment variables
+    - Start execution at the entry point
+- Never returns on successful execution
+- The newly loaded program's perspective: as if the previous program has not been run before
+- More useful variant is `int execve()`

+##### void exit(int status)

+- Normally return with status 0 (other numbers indicate an error)
+- Terminates the current process
+- OS frees resources such as heap memory and open file descriptors and so on…
+- Reduce to a zombie state
+    - Must wait to be reaped by the parent process (or the init process if the parent died)
+    - Signal is sent to the parent process notifying of death
+    - Reaper can inspect the exit status

+##### int wait(int *child_status)

+- suspends current process until one of its children terminates
+- return value is the pid of the child process that terminated
+    - When wait returns a pid > 0, child process has been reaped
+    - All child resources freed
+- if `child_status != NULL`, then the object it points to will be set to  a status indicating why the child process terminated
+- More useful variant is `int waitpid()`

 ### Concurrent Processes